Star Wars: Episode II – Attack of the Clones: Plot

-Ten years after the Battle of Naboo, (Note: As depicted in Star Wars: Episode I – The Phantom Menace.) the Galactic Republic is threatened by a Separatist movement organized by Count Dooku, a former Jedi Master who mentored Qui-Gon Jinn.
+Ten years after the Battle of Naboo, (Note: As depicted in Star Wars: Episode I – The Phantom Menace) the Galactic Republic is threatened by a Separatist movement consisting of star systems and planets in the outer rim seceding from the republic that has been organized by Count Dooku, a former Jedi Master turned Sith Lord who mentored Qui-Gon Jinn.
 Former Queen turned Senator Padmé Amidala travels to Coruscant to vote against a motion to create an army to assist the Jedi against the growing menace.
 After narrowly avoiding an assassination attempt from bounty hunter Zam Wessell upon arrival, she is placed under the protection of Jedi Master Obi-Wan Kenobi and his Padawan apprentice Anakin Skywalker.
 Zam attempts to assassinate Padmé again, but is thwarted and subdued by the Jedi pair.
 Zam's employer, a jetpack-wearing bounty hunter, kills her before she reveals his identity.
 The Jedi Council instructs Obi-Wan to find the bounty hunter, while Anakin is tasked to protect Padmé and escort her to Naboo.
-Despite the Jedi Code forbidding attachments, the two fall in love.
+Despite the Jedi Code forbidding attachments, Anakin and Padme fall deeply in love.

 Obi-Wan's search leads to the ocean planet Kamino, where he discovers a clone army is being produced for the Republic allegedly in the name of Sifo-Dyas, a Jedi Master who died before allegedly ordering the clones, with the bounty hunter Jango Fett serving as the clones' genetic template.
 Obi-Wan deduces Jango is the bounty hunter he is seeking and places a homing beacon on Jango's ship, before following Jango and his clone son Boba to the planet Geonosis.
 Meanwhile, Anakin is troubled by visions of his mother Shmi in pain, and returns to his homeworld of Tatooine with Padmé to save her.
 His former owner Watto reveals that he sold Shmi to a moisture farmer named Cliegg Lars, who then freed and married her.
 Cliegg says Tusken Raiders abducted Shmi one month earlier, and she is likely dead.
 Anakin finds her at the Tusken campsite, barely alive.
 After she dies in his arms, an enraged Anakin massacres the entire tribe.
 He later confesses his actions to Padmé and vows to prevent the deaths of those he loves.